-Disposable gloves are in very high demand in Scotland and the rest of the world we’re currently living in.
+Disposable gloves are in very high demand in the UK and the rest of the world we’re currently living in.
 From medical and healthcare to many other types of employment, they are an essential piece of PPE.
 It’s important that businesses know what they’re using is correct and fit for purpose.
-If you’re looking for a trusted and established provider of disposable gloves in Scotland, look no further.
+If you’re looking for a trusted and established provider of disposable gloves in the UK, look no further.

 Disposable gloves come in many different formats and materials.
 The most common are vinyl, latex, neoprene, natural rubber, nitrile rubber and PVC to name only a few.
 The levels of protection, efficacy and suitability for the task at hand vary from one to another.
 So, you should always research what is required.
 An excellent overview on types of disposable gloves for working with chemicals can be found in this free download from the HSE.

 Do not forget that, although usage of disposable gloves typically depends on the material they are made of, within this you also must consider which standards the gloves have been tested to.
 For more detail on the pitfalls to watch out for here, please see the Testing and Performance section below.

 Typically, for most personal care, food handling and cleaning applications, the main types of disposable gloves you would need are:

 The lower-cost workhorse of the disposable glove types, vinyl gloves are suitable for a wide variety of applications.
 Used for food preparation, janitorial/cleaning tasks, and light/low-risk examination procedures.
 Vinyl gloves are made from PVC (poly-vinyl chloride).
 They carry a very low risk of allergies and have a long shelf life.